Basilicata and its Unknown Secrets

-TThe huge dams once rendering internal agricultural riches, now nurture other lands instead-the giving away of the marrow.'
+The huge dams once rendering internal agricultural riches, now nurture other lands instead: the giving away of the marrow".

 But I wondered if there was something positive in all this?
 Tourism is always a great fountain of wealth.
 Gianni went on.

-'Today though, you cannot just improvise on a tourist organization.
-In Europe alone from March through late October, the tourism flow consists of millions of people coming from rich lands in the North such as; England, Sweden, and Norwegia.
-They hurry towards Spain, Greece, the south of France and Turkey, jumping over Italy completely and skipping over Basilicata infinitely.'
+"Today though, you cannot just improvise on a tourist organization.
+In Europe alone from March through late October, the tourism flow consists of millions of people coming from rich lands in the North such as England, Sweden, and Norway.
+They hurry towards Spain, Greece, the south of France and Turkey, jumping over Italy completely and skipping over Basilicata infinitely".

-'I have many friends in Finland, for example, and they do nothing else but spend time searching out places for trekking or horseback riding.
+Gianni tells me: "I have many friends in Finland, for example, and they do nothing else but spend time searching out places for trekking or horseback riding.
 They love to walk for days enjoying the purity of nature, far away from the asphalted streets and automobiles.
-Or there are those searching for historical tracks no one knows of.'
+Or there are those searching for historical tracks no one knows of".

 You have visited during your own research, the rocky chapels of Sant' Antonio and Santa Margherita.
 Do you realize what wealth this represents?